RaulRoberto/Cypress/README.md

 ---
 ![](https://www.ricochet360.com/wp-content/uploads/2018/11/logo-ricochet360-sm.png.webp)

 This test will be separated into two stages.
-The first is to answer a form with questions about Software Testing and the second stage is to automate some test scenarios in a demo application.
+The first one is to answer a form about Software Testing and the second is for you automate some scenarios in a demo application.

 ## Stage 1